ThangaAyyanar/swift/Tricks/cheatsheet.md

 here i called initializeObjects two times in array initialization and allocation if not called at initialization it gives me error thats why i used in both

-if you know more efficient code e-mail me at gldayan8@gmail.com
+if you know more efficient code e-mail me at "gldayan8 [ at ] gmail [ dot ] com"

 Other way is
 =============